kermitt2/anHALytics/README.md

 Clone the project from github:

 	git clone https://github.com/kermitt2/grobid.git
-Actually Grobid can be runned as a service so that we can use multithreaded process, once the service is ready, update the ``anhalytics-harvest/harvest.properties`` file.
+Actually Grobid can be used as a service so that we can use multithreaded process, once the service is ready, update the ``anhalytics-harvest/harvest.properties`` file.
 ###### 3. Nerd (Named Entity Recognition and Disambiguisation)
 Nerd annotates the text by detecting named entity recognition, Not open sourced yet (update coming soon ?)
 ###### 4. ElasticSearch, Elastic